mossaiby/Mesh/README.md

-# ⚡ Mesh AI Harness
+# ⚡ Mesh: A Modern, Modular and Hackable AI Harness

+*Developed by* **Farshid Mossaiby**

-A modular, text-based AI CLI harness written in Python.
+A modern, modular and hackable AI CLI harness written in Python.
 Mesh connects to any OpenAI- or Anthropic-compatible model provider and wraps it with a full agentic toolset: file editing, shell access, web search, MCP servers, sub-agent delegation, persistent memory, and a safety layer that gates risky tool calls — all driven from a single terminal chat loop.

 ---